 How to get started with Business Analysis?

-As a business analyst you might have worked across different projects either from the inception or you might have joined the project in between, or it may have been a maintenance project.
+As a business analyst, you might have worked on different projects either from the inception, or you might have joined the project in between, or it may have been a maintenance project.

 The one question which we always have is – where to get started?

 - Just knowing your stakeholder is not enough- Ok so now you have the list of all your stakeholder’s, you ask what’s next?
-Well not all stakeholders are important or influential in a project.
+Well, not all stakeholders are important or influential in a project.
 The key here is to identify whom to listen to?
-For this you can create a stakeholder matrix mapping RASCI elements defined below against the names of stakeholders from stakeholder analysis document.
-Here RASCI acronym stand for
+For this, you can create a stakeholder matrix mapping RASCI elements defined below against the names of stakeholders from stakeholder analysis document.
+Here RASCI acronym stands for

 - Responsible – The one who owns the project/problem.
 Highly influential.

 - Accountable – The one who acts as an approver.
 Usually signoff the work.

 - Supportive – The one who is your friend.
 Can provide resources or help but may not be influential in a project.
 Kind of a helping hand.